stephanemery/WineQualityPrediction/doc/guide.rst

 .. code-block:: sh

-   usage: main.py [-h] [-f FILEPATH] [--scaler SCALER] [-nn] [-ns] [-nro]
+   usage: main.py [-h] [-f FILEPATH] [-s SCALER] [-nn] [-ns] [-nro]

    Predict wine quality from its physicochemical properties.

    optional arguments:
-	  -h, --help            show this help message and exit -f FILEPATH, --filepath FILEPATH		Filepath of the data to process.
+     -h, --help            show this help message and exit -f FILEPATH, --filepath FILEPATH
+	                Filepath of the data to process.
+     -s SCALER, --scaler SCALER
-	  --scaler SCALER       The name of the scaler : "StandardScaler", "MinMaxScaler"
+	                The name of the scaler : "StandardScaler", "MinMaxScaler"
      -nn, --not_normalize  Do not normalize data
      -ns, --not_shuffle    Do not shuffle data
+     -nro, --not_remove_outliers
-	  -nro, --not_remove_outliers	Do not remove outliers
+	                   Do not remove outliers